sasterck/pls-hire-me/README.md

 ## Description
 This is the rough start to my portfolio that I will be adding to throughout this course.
 I wanted to make one that was a little more personal - like adding my picture to the background.
 Once we complete more projects I will be adding them to the portfolio section.

+## Additional comments
+I tried so hard to get "WHEN I click on the images of the applications THEN I am taken to that deployed application." but I couldn't seem to get it right.

 ## Badges
 N/A